breadbutter/breadbutter-js/README.md

 ### Continue with script tag

-Inject this on your existing page to get started using with Bread & Butter with the Continue With widget.
+Inject this on your home page to get started using with Bread & Butter with the Continue With widget.

 ```javascript
 <script>